wongamanda/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/introduction-self-guided.md

 # Setup: Self-Guided Learners

-These instructions are for self-guided learners who are not part of the AI Tour and do not have access to a pre-configured lab environment.
+These instructions are for self-guided learners who do not have access to a pre-configured lab environment.
 Follow these steps to set up your environment and begin the workshop.

 ## Introduction